 Charity Shop TIAFI is located in one of the poorest areas in Izmir where many people do not have enough money to afford clothes.
 Against a really small amount they can buy items (new or second hand) from our shop.
 The collected money helps TIAFI to meet expenses such as ingredients for daily meals, child care materials etc. Items from the charity shop are given away for free to those who do not have any Lira to spend.

 Workshop In the workshop Syrian women learn skills such as sewing, jewellery making and leather crafts.
 This not only helps them entering the labour market but is also a space for creativity, resulting into a series of beautiful leather, suede, upcycled canvas and hippie bags.
 Would you like to know more about the bags?
-Follow our Instagram or Facebookpage or e-mail email@example.com.
+Do e-mail us at email@example.com.
+On our Facebookpage and Instagram we also present them now and then.

 ABC Service The ABC Service provides additional support to Syrian and Turkish children in their school duties such as homework, exams, and projects.
 Also, we help children who do not go to a regular Turkish school yet with their admission and enrollment.